BCIT-SSD-2020-21/indigenous-plant-go-cms-client/planning/server/api/categories/PUT_category.md

 Resource must be either plant, waypoint, tour, or learn_more
 - Returns "Invalid resource, resource must be plant, waypoint, tour, or learn_more" otherwise

+Category_name must be unique within its resource group
+- Returns "Category already exist in this resource group" otherwise

 # SUCCESS RESPONSE BODY
 ```
 "Category updated"